High energy bounds on wave operators: Smooth method and f - boundedness

-Now turning to smooth scattering systems, it turns out that both operators $H_j$ are always of the same high-energy order, hence we can meaningfully speak of the \emph{system} having high-energy order $\beta$.
+Now passing to smooth scattering systems, it turns out that both operators $H_j$ are always of the same high-energy order, hence we can meaningfully speak of the \emph{system} having (strict) high-energy order $\beta$.